Phanty133/cc-veinminer/README.md

 # cc-veinminer

 A strip/vein mining program for ComputerCraft/CC: Tweaked mining turtles.
+Compile with `npm run build`, then upload code generated in `dist/main.lua` to a mining turtle.

 ## Features:
 - Strip mining - Mines 3 blocks forwards, then `N` blocks to the left and right.